Last Updated on : 2022-02-17 05:43:44download

 }

-You can call the API method removeDevice to remove a device from a specific project.
+Use removeDevice to remove a device from a project.

 mDevice.removeDevice(new IResultCallback() {